 What to Expect at the Wood Center for Fetal Diagnosis and Treatment

-Please allow for extra travel time to your appointments due to road closures and traffic congestion caused by multiple construction projects around CHOP and Penn.
-Please note, the Wood Garage is now fully closed.
-Refer here for the latest updates on parking at CHOP’s Philadelphia Campus.
+Please allow for extra travel time to your appointments due to road closures and traffic congestion caused by multiple construction projects around CHOP and Penn, including the full closure of the Wood Center, long-term traffic pattern changes on University Ave., and more.
+Please check traffic before you go to see if there are any additional closures or impacts in the area, and refer here for the latest updates on parking at CHOP’s Philadelphia Campus.

 Tour our Fetal Center